agmmnn/awesome-blender/README.md

 --------------
 ### Contributing [^](#table)

 Your contributions are always welcome! ^\_^ If you want to contribute to this list, send a _pull request_ or _contact with me_ @agmmnn.
-Please read the _contributing guidelines_ first, each section has its own guidelines as a comment line.
+Please read the _[contributing guidelines](https://github.com/agmmnn/awesome-blender/blob/master/CONTRIBUTING.md)_ first, some sections have their own guidelines as a comment line.

 #### Contributors:
 <a href="https://github.com/agmmnn/awesome-blender/graphs/contributors">